An SBP unit of accreditation only includes public health degree(s) at the bachelor’s degree level.

-Based upon information from currently accredited baccalaureate programs, the process (from IAS to accreditation decision) takes approximately one and a half to two years, barring any extensions.
-If you have questions about the criteria, the timeline, the application or anything else at all, please call CEPH.
-We would be happy to talk with you.
-In fact, we encourage you to call or email us to let us know if you are thinking about applying.
-Our goal is to help every applicant be successful and we work with programs to make that happen.
-Deja Jennings will be able to answer your questions or direct you to somebody who can.
+Based on currently accredited SBP, the process (from initial application submission [IAS] to accreditation decision) takes approximately three years, barring any extensions.
+If you have questions about the criteria, the timeline, the IAS, or anything else, contact CEPH staff.
+We are always happy to talk with you.
+In fact, we encourage you to call or email to let us know if you are thinking about applying.
+Our goal is to help every applicant be successful, and we are committed to working with programs to make that happen.

-There is no “second tier” as far as accreditation is concerned.
-There are necessarily different criteria for baccalaureate and graduate public health degrees, but no levels, classes or tiers.
+Absolutely not.
+There are necessarily different criteria for baccalaureate and graduate public health degrees, but no levels, classes, or tiers.

-There is no “gold, silver and bronze” when it comes to accreditation.
-All schools and programs accredited by CEPH have met the criteria specified for their unique organizational settings and their degree levels.
-All will appear on our list of accredited schools and programs.
+All schools and programs accredited by CEPH have met the criteria specified for their unique organizational settings and degree levels.
+All appear on our list of accredited schools and programs.

-CEPH already accredits baccalaureate-level programs which are administratively located in schools of public health or in the same organizational unit (ie, using the same faculty, administrative processes, etc.) as an MPH program.
-CEPH cannot provide a side by side comparison of the SBP, PHP and SPH criteria because some things do not translate in an undergraduate-only world.
-For example, there are certain criteria (eg, workforce development or research) which appear in the criteria relating to graduate degree programs because they are graduate degree programs.
-They are absent from the SBP criteria because we believe that they are not appropriate for all baccalaureate-only programs.
+CEPH cannot provide a side-by-side comparison of the SBP and PHP/SPH accreditation criteria because some components do not translate to an undergraduate-only context.
+For example, certain PHP and SPH criteria (e.g., professional development needs of the community or research) are absent from the SBP criteria because we believe that they are not appropriate for all baccalaureate-only programs.
 Since undergraduate programs accredited in conjunction with graduate-level programs are integrated into schools or departments, CEPH looks at the whole unit of accreditation and addresses many criteria within that context.

-The standalone criteria are specific to baccalaureate-only programs, but they are not less rigorous—they are simply different.
-If you want to read the criteria for the associated programs, they are easily accessible on our website through “Quick Links” on the home page.
-Keep in mind that programs must address their baccalaureate program as they answer each criterion throughout – as well as the specific criterion relevant to curriculum.
+The SBP criteria are specific to baccalaureate-only programs, but they are not less rigorous—they are simply different.
+If you want to read the criteria for PHP and SPH, they are easily accessible on our website under Criteria and Procedures.
+Keep in mind that SPH and PHP must address their baccalaureate programs throughout the entire self-study—as well as in the specific criteria relevant to curriculum.

 Yes!
-On page 16of the SBP Criteria, CEPH provides a glossary of terms.
-A “public health discipline” is defined as:
+The SBP criteria includes a glossary of terms.
+A “public health discipline” is defined as

 Again, CEPH views health education as an integral component of public health.
 We have a long history of considering health education as a public health discipline.

-SABPAC no longer exists.
-Any program, regardless of prior SABPAC approval, that wishes to pursue CEPH accreditation has to follow all policies and procedures related to the CEPH accreditation process.
-To learn more about the Initial Application Submission (IAS), click here.
-If you have any questions about the application and accreditation processes, please contact Deja Jennings.
+Any program, regardless of prior SABPAC approval, that wishes to pursue CEPH accreditation must follow all policies and procedures related to the CEPH accreditation process.